ahepp-archives/blog/_posts/2023-03-08-coffee-linux-2.markdown

 * If you make a mistake you could kill yourself or set your house on fire
 * It is critically important that the power supply be protected from contacting anything conductive

-You could power the controller externally with a UL rated power supply and avoid messing with the power supply.
-Even if you do that, this is still not a safe project.

 ## Equipment

 Amazon links have a way of redirecting to the wrong version of the product.